How burnout affects your vagina

 What to do about itching and discharge caused by adrenal fatigue

-Soothing your vagina will be important, so you may want to use a vaginal moisturiser like coconut oil to keep the itch at bay.
+Soothing your vagina will be important.
+Try a vaginal moisturiser, such as coconut oil, to keep the itch at bay.

-Recovering from adrenal fatigue is usually quite a slow process, so try different strategies to help soothe your vagina as you go.
+Recovering from adrenal fatigue is usually quite a slow process, so try different strategies to help reduce vaginal symptoms as you go.

-Speak to your healthcare practitioner and ask their advice, as they may be able to help with temporary measures while your body builds itself back up.
+Speak to your healthcare practitioner and ask for their advice, as they may be able to help with temporary measures while your body recovers.

 References